Withlast year, protecting your information is more important now than ever. So how can you protect yourself?

 Try to avoid using guessable passwords like your hometown or pet’s name, and make sure you have different passwords for different accounts.
 A strong password is as long as possible.
 Try using three totally random words joined together.

 Having said that, most people find it difficult to remember so many complex passwords.
 If you’re one of them, experts highly recommend using a password manager.
 There are a number of free options such as those provided by your browser or phone, or paid ones like 1Password.

 We’ve partnered with 1Password to bring you an exclusive offer on a password manager.
 As a ClearScore user, you’ll get.

 Next step: save 25% on your first year of 1Password with ClearScore..

 If your account is only protected by a password, it’s at risk of being hacked.
 Two-factor authentication adds another layer of protection, by asking you to re-confirm your identity using something other than a password.
 This could be a text to your phone, or an authentication app, for example.

 Two-factor authentication is a must for your email, banking, social, PayPal and password manager accounts.

 Be wary when opening emails or answering phone calls

 Be vigilant of what lands in your inbox - if you’re even a little unsure about something, don’t reply or click on any links in the email.
 If the sender is pretending to be a real company, search for that company’s details and get in touch with them this way, rather than replying to the email.
 The same goes for phone calls.

 Sometimes, a scammer will use the information they’ve stolen from you to make the phone call or email seem more legitimate, for example by stating your full name and address.
-You can find out more about how to spot scams in our guide.
+You can find out more about how to spot scams in.